Creature from the Black Lagoon (pinball)

-Creature from the Black Lagoon is a pinball machine designed by John Trudeau ("Dr. Flash") and released by Midway (under the Bally brand name).
-It is loosely based on the movie of the same name.
-The game's theme is 1950s drive-in theater.
-The pinball game was licensed from Universal Studios by Bally so that all backglass and cabinet artwork and creature depictions would resemble those of the original movie.
+Creature from the Black Lagoon is a pinball machine designed by John Trudeau and released by Midway under the Bally brand name.
+It is licensed from Universal Studios using the movie of the same name.
+The game is set at a drive-in theater in 1959 and includes five 1950s songs and a hologram of the Creature.
+Recreations of the game have been released in several video games.